-Studies conducted in the past believe that too much dopamine in certain parts of our brain can lead to riskier decision-making behaviour.
+Studies conducted in the past believe that too much dopamine in certain parts of our brain can lead to riskier decision-making behavior.
 Dopamine is the “pleasure” chemical in your brain that releases adrenalin.
-The people that produce extra dopamine are deemed to have the DRD4 gene, which could explain the wide spectrum of behaviours we see in people.
+The people that produce extra dopamine are deemed to have the DRD4 gene, which could explain the wide spectrum of behaviors we see in people.

 Justin Garcia further explains “People talk about DRD4 in terms of risk-taking a lot.
 But there’s been a push to change that.
 Because we don’t know if it’s really about taking risks per se, or about putting yourself in a situation where you can interact with new stimuli and environments, which stimulates the nervous system in a particular way,” he says.
 “Some people seem to really need that novelty, and they seek it out wherever they can get it.”